 I stand with Jessie Daniel Ames and her “revolt against chivalry” in the 1920s and ’30s.
 Ames was one of the first white women to speak out against lynching, arguing that its rationale was sexist as well as racist.
 Roof is the modern equivalent of this white mob.
 He believes that he and other white men own me and women like me — “you rape our women,” he said possessively — and so he justified gunning down innocent black people on my behalf.
 You are vulnerable, he’s whispering to me, let me protect you.

 All oppression is interconnected.
 The matrix of domination must come down.
 I am a white woman.
-No more murder in my name.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+No more murder in my name.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.